Get notified of page updates

 off

-If you have been diagnosed with cancer, you have cancer in your family or you have tested positive for an linked to cancer, you face important and challenging decisions that may affect all facets and phases of your life, including:
+If you have been diagnosed with cancer, have cancer in your family or have tested positive for an linked to cancer, you may face several challenging decisions:

-• how to discuss health history and genetic testing results with your family
+• how and when to discuss health history and genetic testing results with your relatives

 • family planning and reproductive decisions

-Tips to help you to gain clarity in your decisions
+Tips to help you to make medical decisions

 As you explore your medical options, consider the following:

-• What are all my options?
-Do I qualify for a research study?
-Even when guidelines exist, you may have more than one option.
-Try to learn about the benefits, risks, limitations and costs of each one.
-Our website lists the different options, including relevant clinical trials for each topic—it's worthwhile to explore your options for participation in one or more clinical trials, as your doctors may not be aware of research that is conducted outside of their own facility.
+• Know all your medical options.
+Even when guidelines exist, you may have multiple options.
+Ask about the benefits, risks, limitations and costs of each one.
+Do you qualify for a research study?
+Explore the FORCE website to learn about relevant clinical trials for each topic.
+Your doctors may not be aware of research conducted outside of their own facility.

 • Who are the most knowledgeable experts for this situation?
-Many areas of cancer and genetics are advancing rapidly, and not all healthcare professionals are equally knowledgeable or experienced on all related topics.
-Consider whether or not your current healthcare team has the right expertise for your decisions.
-Ask your doctors about how many patients with your exact circumstances they have treated.
+Not all healthcare professionals are equally knowledgeable or experienced on all cancer-related topics.
+Does your current healthcare team have the right expertise?
+Ask how many patients with your situation your doctors have treated.
 Try to get multiple opinions.
-If your situation is rare, seek out referrals to top experts from friends, peers or other healthcare professionals.
+If your circumstances are rare, seek out referrals to top experts from friends, peers, patient groups or other healthcare professionals.

 Last updated May 31, 2020